 The layers are usually numbered from the last one, meaning that the Physical layer is considered to be the first layer.
 It is useful to remember these layers, since there will certainly be a couple of questions on the CCNA exam regarding them.
 Most people learn the mnemonic „Please Do Not Throw Sausage Pizza Away“:

 So, what is the purpose of these layers?

 They are most commonly used by vendors.
 They enable them to implement some functionality into a networking device, which then enables easier interoperability with devices from other vendors.

-2. Media Access Control – used for hardware addressing and controlling the access method
+2. Media Access Control – used for hardware addressing and for controlling the access method.

 Differences between OSI and TCP/IP model

 There are some other differences between these two models, besides the obvious difference in the number of layers.
 OSI model prescribes the steps needed to transfer data over a network and it is very specific in it, defining which protocol is used at each layer and how.
 The TCP/IP model is not that specific.
 It can be said that the OSI model prescribes and TCP/IP model describes.